robashton/blog/input/static/cv.markdown

 I am currently travelling around the world and working for clients on an ad-hoc basis, taking the work in which I have a lot to learn for free and sustaining my travels by continuing to execute paid-for consultancy roles in areas where I already have a track record of expertise.

-The goal of this is to vastly accelerate my learning and exposure to the many different ways of building software, this work has so far included building a start-up in a week, working on a database engine and placing myself in several diverse start-ups across Europe.
+The goal of this is to vastly accelerate my learning and exposure to the many different ways of building software, this work has so far included building a start-up in a week, working on a database engine and placing myself in several diverse start-ups across the world.

-Alongside this, I am blogging what I have learned at [codeofrob.com](http://codeofrob.com) and carrying on my speaking engagements across Europe.
+Alongside this, I am blogging what I have learned at [codeofrob.com](http://codeofrob.com) and carrying on my speaking engagements in Europe.

 **March 2011 – December 2012 - Freelance**